mikerhyssmith/wordChains/README.md

 Once your code works, try timing it.
 Does it take less than a second for the above examples given a decent-sized word list?
 And is the timing the same forwards and backwards (so “lead” into “gold” takes the same time as “gold” into “lead”)?

+N.B. words.zip is a simple dictionary of English words for your delectation.
+You'll need to unzip words.txt into src/main/resources if you want the file reading method to work...

 Wordlist generated from http://wordlist.aspell.net/

-N.B. you'll need to unzip words.txt into src/main/resources if you want the file reading method to work...